TheDatBoi2003/Toontown_De-Clashified/sellbot-ideas/idea-doc.md

 The Director is holding a virtual proposal meeting with an unknown benefactor in which he is offering shipments of Oil & Gas.
 The benefactor points behind Bravecog and notes that his captive is acting squirmy.
 He turns around to see Byers climbing a retractable ladder that eventually falls over.
 As Byers breaks into a sprint, the Director locks him into another cage.
 The toons in disguise approach the Marketing Director only to be unwittingly called out by Byers.
 The Director scoffs at the toons once revealed, and then calls in cogs to attack them.

-### Fight 1:
+### Fight 1
 Like the original VP, it features cogs level 5-11/12/13 depending on tier.

 The VP makes his way to the elevator to block the exit.
 As he does so, Byers uses one of his portable gadgets to break free from his cage.
 He tells the toons he's got a supply of pies ready for collecting.

-### Catching Game:
+### Catching Game
 Byers Brings tosses out a portable pie launcher and the toons flock to collect some pastries.
 Shakers stomp in to trip toons up as they run around, dealing 4 damage on contact.
 Collecting cake slices will increase the supply meter by 2, which affects the amount of cakes the toon gets per reload.
 If the toons collect any pies, it will decrease the demand meter by 5 and increase the supply meter by 5.
 Demand will affect how much a pie costs in the final round.
 The supply and demand meter sizes increase in size depending on tier.
 (20/40/60)

 Byers tosses down his portable fridge to store the cakes and pies, and the Director calls for express shipments: mini-skelecogs.

-### Fight 2:
+### Fight 2
 As in the VP, toons will have to fight level 7-11/12/13 skelecogs depending on tier.
 Sometimes, a level 5.exe Affiliate mini-skelecog with 50 HP will exit VP’s hatch and take a fifth spot.
 They have extra defense, but only deal 1-4 damage.
 Using sound or zap tends to be the easiest way to remove them.

 The Director is fed up with toons and their antics and tells them that if they want their friends back, they’ll have to go through him.
 Rain and Byers then explain how they can push the MD out of his balcony.

-### The Final Fight:
+### The Final Fight

+**Objective:**
-**Objective:**  Similar to the original, send him flying off the platform, only with some obstacles are in the way.
+Similar to the original, send him flying off the platform, only with some obstacles are in the way.

+**Gags:**
-**Gags:**  Toons can collect their gags by walking up to the cooler.
+Toons can collect their gags by walking up to the cooler.
 They can always grab cake slices (35 damage, 18 knock back, 2 laff points) in batches of 20-45 depending on the supply level.
 They can also collect fruit pies (50 damage, 25 knock back, 3 laff points) by trading in price tags.
 Pies will cost 1-to-5 price tags each depending on the demand level for that toon.

+**Cogs:**
-**Cogs:**  Regular Cogs will defend the Director by hovering low and swooping towards toons below.
+Regular Cogs will defend the Director by hovering low and swooping towards toons below.
 Enough throw gags will defeat them and make them drop treasures, and give the attacker price tags.
 The more HP the cog has, the better the drops.

+**The Director:**
-**The Director:**  (1500/2000/2500 HP + obstacles)
+(1500/2000/2500 HP + obstacles)
 He is immune to damage, but by hitting his undercarriage, he gets stunned.
 Until he does get stunned, he will do the following:
 - He could spin to release a rain of gears.
 He first does this when waking up.
 - He throws a set of gears that target a single toon.